ceford/cefjdemos-data-jdm-user-en/articles/smart-search/customising-the-smart-search-results-page.md

 ### The results layout (default_results.php)

 This layout produces the list of matching results for the search term.
-It also handles pagination and loads a layouts for each individual search result.
+It also handles pagination and loads a layout for each individual search result.

 ### The result layout (default_result.php)

-This is the layout loaded to display a single result.
+This is the layout used to display a single result.

 ### The sorting layout (default_sorting.php)

-This item is only present if Show Sort Fields is set to Yes and one or more Additional Sort Fields are selected in the Menu Item Advanced tab.
+This item is only present if *Show Sort Fields* is set to *Yes* and one or more Additional Sort Fields are selected in the Menu Item Advanced tab.